scomsjw/SD-PHP-Two/3_Assessment_Exercises.md

 SELECT * FROM films WHERE title="Inception"
 ```
 * Click 'go'.
 You should see the results of the query.
 * Write SELECT statements that will do the following.
 Refer to the notes for similar examples/advice.
-For your assignment you should edit this document inserting the queries
+For your assignment you should provide a full set of queries that you have tested.
+You do not need to provide screenshots.
   * List all the films that were made in 2004
   * List all the films  with a duration of 100 minutes or greater
   * List these films in order, from the longest to the shortest